 SCOT is a clinical research study designed for people with severe forms of scleroderma.
 SCOT stands for Scleroderma: Cyclophosphamide Or Transplantation.
 The SCOT study will compare the potential benefits of stem cell transplant and high-dose monthly cyclophosphamide (Cytoxan) in the treatment of scleroderma.
-Enrollment in SCOT was completed in May 2011.
-Randomization of enrolled individuals to one of the following treatments will continue through October 1, 2011.
+These 2 approaches are investigational which means that they are still being tested in research studies and are not approved by the U.S. Food and Drug Administration (FDA) for the treatment of scleroderma.
+If you decide to participate in SCOT, you will receive 1 of the following:

-- Stem cell transplantation: Stem cells — immature cells that can develop into different blood cells — are withdrawn from the participant’s bloodstream.
-High doses of drugs to suppress the immune system are given, followed by reintroduction of the stem cells into the blood.
+- Stem cell transplantation: Stem cells — immature cells that can develop into different blood cells — will be withdrawn from the participant’s bloodstream.
+High doses of drugs to suppress the immune system will be given, followed by reintroduction of the stem cells into the blood.

-The primary objective is to evaluate differences in the rates of death and significant organ damage between the two groups.
-Currently, teams of transplant physicians and rheumatologists from leading medical centers across the United States are continuing to follow and monitor study participants.
+About 226 people with severe scleroderma will be enrolled in North America over a 3-year period and assigned to either group.
+The primary objective is to evaluate differences in the rates of death and significant organ damage between the two groups 44 months after enrollment.
+Currently, teams of transplant physicians and rheumatologists from leading medical centers across the United States are participating in this study.

 SCOT is being sponsored by the National Institutes of Health (NIH) through its Division of Allergy, Immunology and Transplantation (DAIT) in the National Institute of Allergy and Infectious Diseases (NIAID).